0xrphl/0xrphl/README.md

 🌱 Future Roadmap: Learning Kafka and Apache Spark for real-time data processing and big data analytics.

-💬 Ask me anything about Node.js, React, Three.js, mechanical design and failure theory or more [here](https://github.com/0xrphl/0xrphl/issues/new).
+💬 Ask me anything about Node.js, React, Three.js, SQL, Excel, google Appscript, 3D puzzles, mechanical design and failure theory or more [here](https://github.com/0xrphl/0xrphl/issues/new).

 ⚡ Fun Fact: A 21x21x21 Rubik's Cube has approximately \(10^{239}\) possible states, which is significantly more than the estimated \(10^{80}\) atoms in the observable universe.
 To equal the number of possible states for a 21x21x21 Rubik's Cube, you would need approximately \(10^{159}\) universes with the same number of atoms as our observable universe to equal this number of states in atoms. 🧊🤯